ualibweb/UALIB_ChemStructures/README.md

 ## Current Contributors

-Vincent F. Scalfani, Barbara Dahlbach, and Jacob Robertson
+Vincent F. Scalfani (Chemical Indexing), Barbara Dahlbach (Digitization of full text Theses), and Jacob Robertson (Institutional Repository Records).

 ## Acknowledgments

+VFS thanks The University of Alabama and The University of Alabama Libraries for approving research sabbatical leave for this project.
 We are grateful to ChemAxon for providing the MarvinSketch Academic Research License.

 ## Notes on Copyright and Reuse

-Disclaimer: Not legal advice, just our own personal (non-lawyer) thoughtful interpretation.
+**Disclaimer: Not legal advice, just our own personal (non-lawyer) thoughtful notes.**

 The purpose of The University of Alabama Dissertation and Thesis indexing project is to allow greater discovery, use, and credit of the original authors' theses, not to claim any ownership of the written thesis content.
 The thesis authors hold the copyright to their own thesis.

+For all substances indexed, no judgment is made on the appropriateness of the synthetic method reported, safety precautions required, nor accuracy of the characterization data.
+Readers need to make their own assessment of the authors claims and procedures.

-We have only extracted and shared scientific facts (i.e., the chemical structures) and bibliographic information from the theses.
+We have only extracted and shared scientific facts (i.e., the chemical substances) and bibliographic information from the theses.
 Such scientific facts and bibliographic data are not subject to U.S. copyright protection:
 [Compendium of U.S. Copyright Office Practices](https://www.copyright.gov/comp3/).
-See specifically section 313.3(A), where examples are listed that are excluded from copyright protection, one of which mentions chemical structures:
+See specifically section 313.3(A), where examples are listed that are excluded from copyright protection, one of which includes chemical substances:

 ..."DNA sequences and other genetic, biological, or chemical substances or compounds, regardless of whether they are man-made or produced by nature..."

-In an effort to fully comply with copyright, Fair Use, and standard scholarly practice of reusing a thesis, we did not use any automated chemical structure extraction software.
+In an effort to fully comply with copyright, fair use, and standard scholarly practice of reusing a thesis, we did not use any automated chemical structure extraction software.
 Instead, we drew our own chemical structures by using the theses as a reference and encoding the structures ourselves.